Mohammed Zeeshan Ayyub

 Ayyub began his film career with a negative role in Raj Kumar Gupta's financially successful semi-biographical thriller No One Killed Jessica (2011), which earned him a nomination for the Filmfare Award for Best Male Debut.
 Subsequently, he featured briefly in the box-office hits Mere Brother Ki Dulhan (2011), Jannat 2 (2012), Raanjhanaa (2013), Shahid (2013), Raja Natwarlal (2014), Tubelight (2017), Manikarnika: The Queen of Jhansi (2019), and Article 15 (2019).
 Ayyub had his biggest commercial successes with brief roles in the romantic comedy Tanu Weds Manu: Returns (2015), the crime thriller Raees (2017), and the science drama film Mission Mangal (2019), all of which rank among the highest-grossing Indian films of all time.
-His only leading role in his career was in Sameer (2017), which proved to be one of the year's biggest disasters.

 Early and personal life

-Ayyub was born in 1984 and brought up in Delhi.
+Ayyub was born in 1984 and was brought up in Delhi.
 He graduated from Kirori Mal College and completed his theatre training from National School of Drama (NSD), Delhi in 2006.
-He married Rasika Agashe in 2007.
-They have a daughter.
+He married Rasika Agashe in 2007 and they have a daughter.